quaoz/quaoz.github.io/index.md

-# My website
-Things will go here.

-### Redirectors
+things might go here one day

-Pages which redirect you to a working domain for various services.
+currently theres just a couple of pages that redirect you to a working mirror using awful js
 - [Libgen redirect](https://quaoz.github.io/libgen)
 - [Scihub redirect](https://quaoz.github.io/libgen)